ok315/BSDSF23A015-OS-A01/REPORT.md

 Users who don’t want to compile the source can directly download the ready-to-run executable (e.g., your bin/client).

 It improves accessibility and distributes prebuilt artifacts for different platforms.

+### 1. Compare the Makefile from Part 2 and Part 3

+-> Part 2 (Multifile Build) Makefile:

+Compiled all source files together directly into a single executable.

+Variables: SOURCES, OBJECTS, TARGET.

+Linking rule: all .o files linked directly into the executable.

+No library was created; main program and utility functions were all compiled together.

+-> Part 3 (Static Library Build) Makefile:

+Utility functions are compiled into a static library (libmyutils.a).

+Variables added: LIB_SRCS, LIB_OBJS, LIB.

+Linking rule: main object (main.o) is linked with the static library to produce the executable.

+Separate compilation allows for better modularity, reusability, and faster compilation when only library code changes.

+Key differences that enable the static library:

+Creation of LIB_OBJS for all non-main source files.

+$(LIB) target using ar rcs to bundle object files into libmyutils.a.

+The executable links main.o with the static library instead of all objects individually.

+New directory lib/ for storing the library.

+### 2. Purpose of the ar command and ranlib

+ar (archiver) is used to create, modify, and extract from archive files.
+In this context, it bundles multiple object files into a single static library (.a).

+ranlib generates an index of symbols in the archive, which is used by the linker to quickly locate functions in the library.

+Using ranlib immediately after ar ensures that the static library is ready for linking and avoids “undefined reference” errors during compilation.

+### 3. Running nm on client_static

+nm bin/client_static lists all symbols in the executable.

+Symbols like mystrlen, mystrcpy etc. are present, indicating that the static library's functions are fully included in the final executable.

+Implication: In static linking, all the required functions from the library are copied into the executable at compile/link time.
+The final binary contains everything it needs to run independently of the library files.